 Service Groups and Outreach come under the umbrella of "Bene Servire" which means to serve well.
-Service Groups are open to all students and include Benenson Society, Hospitality Outreach Program (HOPe), L'Arche Disability Outreach, Mind Over Matter, Students Protecting and Restoring Creation (SPARC), Santa Teresa and Reconciliation (STAR) and St Vincent de Paul.
-The Outreach programs at Lourdes Hill College are open to students in the Senior College.
-There are five programs within homeless outreach: Coffee Brigade Sandwich Making, Wesley Mission Community Meal, Rosies Street Van, Micah Projects and Salvation Army Sunday Roast.
-The College's other three programs focus on the elderly and children: Regis Aged Care (when permitted due to Covid), Bulimba and Districts' Meals on Wheels, and Eat Up Sandwich Making.
+Service Groups are open to all students in Years 7-12 and include Benenson Society, Hospitality Outreach Program (HOPe), L'Arche Disability Outreach, Mind Over Matter, Students Protecting and Restoring Creation (SPARC), Santa Teresa and Reconciliation (STAR) and St Vincent de Paul.
+The Outreach programs at Lourdes Hill College are open to students in the Senior School.
+There are five programs within homeless outreach: Coffee Brigade Sandwich Making, Emmanuel City Mission, Rosies Street Van, Micah Projects and Salvation Army Sunday Roast.
+The College's other three programs focus on the elderly and children: St Cecilia's, Bulimba and Districts' Meals on Wheels, and Eat Up Sandwich Making.